VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 |Purpose   |Secondary statewide parcel layer.
 Splits contiguous active parcels with common ownership into individual lots where applicable.
 Included for approximately two-thirds of municipalities. |Primary statewide parcel layer.
 Depicts parcels as separate and sellable lots or pieces of real property, regardless of contiguous ownership.
 Conforms to proposed new parcel definition.
 Included for all municipalities. |
 |Schema|- STATUS<br> - PARENTSPAN<br>- SPAN<br>- MAPID<br>- PROPTYPE<br>- YEAR<br>- TOWN<br>- SOURCENAME<br>- SOURCETYPE<br>- SOURCEDATE<br>- EDITMETHOD<br>- EDITOR<br>- EDITDATE<br>- MATCHSTAT<br>- EDITNOTE<br>- SHAPE_Length<br>- SHAPE_Area<br>|- ADMINSPAN<br>- SPAN<br>- MAPID<br>- PROPTYPE<br>- YEAR<br>- TOWN<br>- SOURCENAME<br>- SOURCETYPE<br>- SOURCEDATE<br>- EDITMETHOD<br>- EDITOR<br>- EDITDATE<br>- MATCHSTAT<br>- EDITNOTE<br>- SHAPE_Length<br>- SHAPE_Area|

 Schema changes for the Parcels layer are removing the "STATUS" field and renaming "PARENTSPAN" to "ADMINSPAN".
-The ADMINSPAN is the common identifer for all contiguous parcels under the same ownership; this field can contain duplicates and can be used to aggregate parcels to the Administrative Parcel layer.
-The SPAN is the unique identifer for each separate and sellable lot (i.e., a parcel under the proposed new definition); this field should not contain duplicates.
+The ADMINSPAN is the common identifier for all contiguous parcels under the same ownership; this field can contain duplicates and can be used to aggregate parcels to the Administrative Parcel layer.
+The SPAN is the unique identifier for each separate and sellable lot (i.e., a parcel under the proposed new definition); this field should not contain duplicates.
 In many cases, and all instances where a parcel has no neighbors with the same owner/tax bill, the ADMINSPAN and SPAN fields will be the same.

 ![AdminSPANs_SPANs](https://github.com/user-attachments/assets/cbb220fb-17ba-4a2a-bafb-6918cb4d5024)

 ### A1.8 Parcel Definitions and Interpretations in Existing Vermont Statute

-This section lists existing Vermont statutes that define or interpret a definition of a parcel and/or have eligibilty requirements dependent on such definition.
+This section lists existing Vermont statutes that define or interpret a definition of a parcel and/or have eligibility requirements dependent on such definition.
 It does not list those statutes that use the term "parcel" as an identifier to clarify an idea or specify the location or applicability of what is being discussed without area requirements, unless otherwise noted.

 #### 6 V.S.A.
 Agriculture